Lost season 2: Reception

-On Rotten Tomatoes, the season has an approval rating of 100% with an average score of 9.2 out of 10 based on 12 reviews.
+On Rotten Tomatoes, the season has an approval rating of 100% with an average score of 9.2/10 based on 12 reviews.
 The website's critical consensus reads, "This sophomore season goes smoothly down the hatch, deepening both the mysteries of the island and the depth of its castaways."

 The season was nominated for nine Emmy Awards, but did not win any.
 Nominations included Carlton Cuse and Damon Lindelof for Outstanding Writing for a Drama Series for "The 23rd Psalm"; Jack Bender for Outstanding Directing for a Drama Series for "Live Together, Die Alone"; Henry Ian Cusick for Outstanding Guest Actor in a Drama Series; Michael Bonvillain for Outstanding Cinematography for a Single-Camera Series for "Man of Science, Man of Faith"; two nominations for Outstanding Single-Camera Picture Editing for a Drama Series; Outstanding Casting for a Drama Series; Outstanding Single-Camera Sound Mixing for a Series; and Outstanding Special Visual Effects for a Series.

 The season was nominated for three Golden Globe Awards: Matthew Fox for lead actor, Naveen Andrews for supporting actor, while it won the award for best drama.

 The DVD set entered the sales chart at the number one position in its first week of release, selling 500,000 copies in the first day.
 The season premiere hit a ratings high for the series, with 23.47 million American viewers.
 Overall, the season averaged 18.91 million American viewers.